-- Attract Traffic
+- Attracting Traffic

-- Capture Leads
+- Capturing Leads

-- Nurture Prospects
+- Nurturing Prospects

-- Convert to Customers
+- Converting to Customers

-- Get Referrals
+- Getting Referrals

-1. Deadly Sin of Attracting Traffic
+1. Deadly Sin of Relying on ONE Source of Traffic

 The #1 mistake when it comes to attracting traffic is relying on one method.
 Once you find something that works it’s easy to get lazy and focus solely on the one source of traffic for your business.
-However, this a recipe for failure.
+However, this is a recipe for failure.

 The trick is to NEVER stop looking for more sources of profitable traffic.
 Here’s a short list of traffic sources to help you diversify:

-- Write guest articles on popular blogs
+- Write guest articles on popular blogs/websites

 - Test direct mail with sales letters and/or postcards

-- Test TV and/or radio ads if your product has mass appeal (note that Google offers TV spots and it’s not expensive to test)
+- Test TV and/or radio ads if your product has mass appeal

 2. Deadly Sin of NOT Capturing Leads